Squadword/osrs-food-price-history-database/README.md

 # Create the database

-To store data bout the items and their prices, we need to create a simple database.
+To store data about the items and their prices, we need to create a simple database.
 I used [Supabase](https://supabase.com/) as their free tier is generous and allows for external connections.
 The database will have 2 tables, 1 for storing information about each item, this will be the items table.
 And the other for storing the price history of these items, this will be the item_prices table.

 ## The ```items``` table